crenar8/bookmarks/README.md

 # bookmarks
-Demo project that deals with the management of bookmarks, organized in tables, with http basic authentication
+Demo project that deals with the management of bookmarks, organized in folders, with http basic authentication